The Inaccuracy of Memory - Did It Really Happen How You Think It Did?

-Several years ago, while working as a teacher I was heading home one after a parents’ consultations evening.
-With only one class of pupils in the year group, I had finished early.
-For the same reason I had also arrived later than most teachers and the car park had been full, so I had parked on a little road, just in front of the school garage.
+Several years ago, while working as a teacher, I was heading home one after a parents’ consultations evening.
+With only one class in the year group, I had finished early.
+For the same reason I had also arrived later than most teachers and the car park had been full, so I had parked in front of the school garage.
 My car was not where I had left it.

-The first thought that came into my mind was that the janitor must have moved my car because it was in the way.
-Of course, I instantly knew that was impossible.
+My first thought was that the janitor must have moved my car because it was in the way.
+I instantly knew that was impossible.

 This was in the days before everyone had cell phones, so after checking around the side of the garage, through the car park and under a few stones, I headed back into the school.